 - 1. Land constraints (stage 1).
-Own farmland resources are restricted.
-A limit is included on the amount of land that can be rented. - Rotational limits (stage 1).
+A farm size close to the average of organic dairy farms in the lowlands of Southern Norway is assumed (25 ha).
+A limit is included on the amount of land that can be rented (15 ha). - 2.
+Rotational limits (stage 1).
 To avoid the build-up of pests and diseases and to have a balance between fertility-building grass-clover leys and exploitative grains, no more than 50% of the area can be cropped for grain.
-Another constraint ensures that the ley lasts for exactly three years (the sowing year excluded).

-- 3. Milk quota constraint (stage 1).
-An annual milk quota is included.
+Another constraint ensures that the ley lasts for three years (the sowing year excluded). - 3.
+Milk quota constraint (stage 1).
+The farm's annual milk quota is set at 100 000 litres.
 No possibilities to acquire additional quota are assumed.
 Production above the quota has no commercial value. - 4.
 Manure allocation and legislation (stage 1).
 One constraint ensures that manure used in the crops cannot exceed manure produced on the farm and purchased.
 There are two organic manure legislation constraints (Debio, 2003).
 The total amount of manure applied on the holding cannot exceed 140 kg of Nitrogen per year/ha of farmland used.
 Of this manure, up to 80 kg of Nitrogen per year/ha can be conventionally produced. - 5.
 Dairy herd replacement control and birth balances (stage 1).
 A replacement constraint ensures that the necessary cows will be provided through rearing replacements (30% culling rate).
-Two birth balance constraints (one per gender) require that the number of calves sold, bulls sold and heifers reared do not exceed the number of calves produced (one per cow per year). - Livestock housing requirement (stage 2).
+Two birth balance constraints (one per gender) require that the number of calves sold, bulls sold and heifers reared do not exceed the number of calves produced (one per cow per year). - 6.
+Livestock housing requirement (stage 2).
 Each category of animal requires a minimum surface area for indoor housing (Debio, 2003).
 The herd's use of surface area cannot exceed the capacity of the free-range livestock shed (230 m2). - 7.
 Livestock density (stage 2).
 One constraint ensures that a maximum number of livestock per ha is not exceeded (Debio, 2003). - 8.
 Labour constraints (stage 1 and 2).
 On dairy farms, labour needs through the year are quite stable.
 Just one constraint on an annual basis is then adequate to ensure that labour demand does not exceed the supply from family and hired workers.
 The labour requirements of many jobs are not directly allocable to specific production activities ('overhead' labour).
 The constraint 'supply of family labour available to production activities' (variable labour, 1500 hours) equals total family labour supply (3500 hours) less overhead labour (2000 hours).
-The input-output coefficients for variable labour requirements per unit of the activities are assumed to be constant, irrespective of the scale on which the activities are conducted. - 9.
-Public payment constraints linked to payment intervals for hectares or heads in the various support schemes (stage 1 and 2).
+The input-output coefficients for variable labour requirements per unit of the activities are constant, irrespective of the scale on which the activities are conducted. - 9.
+Public payment constraints (stage 1 and 2).

 - 10. Fodder production and utilisation (stage 2).
-Fodder sold and used in livestock production cannot exceed fodder produced (revealed after stage 1) and purchased.
+Fodder purchased and produced (revealed after stage 1) cannot exceed fodder sold and used in livestock production.
 There is one constraint for each of pasture, silage and barley. - 11.
 Feeding requirements (stage 1 and 2).
-Livestock feeding requirements are specified in minimum dry matter requirements of concentrates and pasture in stage 1, and of concentrates and silage in stage 2.
+Livestock feeding requirements are specified in minimum dry matter limits of concentrates and pasture in stage 1, and of concentrates and silage in stage 2.
 Minimum protein requirements are specified for cows in stage 1 and for all types of livestock in stage 2.
 Sub-matrices for each type of livestock, with a repetition of the feedstuffs in each, are necessary to avoid possibilities for surplus nutrients being passed on from one type of animal to another.
 One constraint per livestock type ensures that a maximum of 15% of the energy content in the annual feed ration can be of conventional origin (Debio, 2003).

-2.3.
 Specification of stochastic variables